a7madgamal/sfe-tech-task/_AI/task_details.md

   - [x] 2.1.2 Use an Angular Http Interceptor to automatically attach the token from sessionStorage to all API calls
   - [x] 2.1.3 Clear the token from sessionStorage on logout
 - [ ] 2.2 Route protection
-  - [ ] 2.2.1 Implement route guards or equivalent
+  - [ ] 2.2.1 Implement route guards using a functional CanActivate guard (not class-based), leveraging Angular's inject() API for DI.
+This approach follows the latest Angular best practices for route protection.
   - [ ] 2.2.2 Unit tests for route protection

 ### 3. User Management